Norwich Film Festival

-Norwich Film Festival is an annual short film festival founded in 2009 and held in Norwich, England, which showcases films by local, national and international filmmakers, both independent and mainstream.
+Norwich Film Festival is a BAFTA and BIFA qualifying short film festival founded in 2009 and held in Norwich, England, which showcases films by local, national and international filmmakers, both independent and mainstream.
 Various films have gone on to win BAFTAs and Oscars, as well as awards at the Sundance Film Festival, Tribeca Festival and South by Southwest.

 The festival has received support from various celebrities, such as Olivia Colman, Stephen Fry, Tim McInnerney, Julian Jarrold and John Collee.
-Entries can also qualify to be shown at the BAFTAs or the British Independent Film Awards.
+Entries can also qualify to be shortlisted at the BAFTAs or the British Independent Film Awards.

 History

-Norwich Film Festival was founded by Kellen Playford in 2009 in order to help screen a short film locally for a friend.
-In 2012, the festival was relaunched.
-In 2015, Craig Higgins became co-director, aiming to grow the festival.
+Norwich Film Festival was founded in 2009 as a one-off event by local film enthusiast Kellen Playford in order to help screen a short film for a friend.
+In 2012, the festival was relaunched as an annual event.
 In 2017, Norwich Film Festival became a registered charity.
+In the same year it became a BIFA qualifying short festival, before becoming a category B BAFTA qualifying festival in 2019.